Music in Peebles is most grateful to The Hugh Fraser Foundation for the generous funding provided in support of our 2022/2023 season of concerts.

 Jointly presented by Music in Peebles and The Tweeddale Society as part of Creative Peebles Festival

-A talk by Robert England on the life of Learmont Drysdale will be followed by a concert of his music, performed by students from The Royal Conservatoire of Scotland, including chamber works, pieces for solo piano and song settings.
+A talk by Robert England on the life of Learmont Drysdale will be followed by a concert of his music,including chamber works, pieces for solo piano and song settings, performed by Gina McCormack and students from the Royal Conservatoire of Scotland.

 Sunday 4 September 2022 | 7:30 pm